-Gil Sparks’ experience includes working on labor and employment law issues for over 42 years as both a lawyer, human resources manager, and senior business executive.
+An experienced employment and labor law attorney, Gil Sparks brings valuable experience and knowledge to his practice from working on labor and employment law issues for over 40 years as a lawyer, human resources manager, and senior business executive.

-Gil received a B.S. in Business Administration with a dual major in Labor Relations and Personnel Management from the University of Arizona, and a J.D. from the University of Puget Sound School of Law (summa cum laude) and has been certified as a Senior Professional in Human Resources (SPHR) with the Society of Human Resource Management.
+Gil received his B.S. in Business Administration with a dual major in Labor Relations and Personnel Management from the University of Arizona and his J.D. from the University of Puget Sound School of Law.
+Gil has been certified as a Senior Professional in Human Resources (SPHR) with the Society of Human Resource Management.

 - Washington State Bar Association